 Vox Synaesthetica is the blog of writer and synaesthete CC Hart, IASAS Secretary.

 The EMU-Ensemble, a creative project of IASAS board member Christine Söffing, offers experimental music and art through the Musisches Zentrum Ulm University concerts, including sound-installations uniting art and science.

 Building Bridges Art Exchange is an international nonprofit arts organization and gallery that has partnerships with arts institutions and museums throughout the world.
 The director and founder, Marisa Caichiolo, is a world- renown curator and galleries.
-Our IASAS Artistic Director, Daniel Schuster, is the coordinator for Special Exhibitions and Development at Building Bridges Art Exchange.

 The Synesthete Artists page on Facebook is an active resource for connecting a global community of artists with synaesthesia.